Named666/BaseDOM/README.md

 ## License

-DOMinus is licensed under the MIT License.
+BaseDOM is licensed under the MIT License.